Cabinets & Desks

 Refinement and Form

-This rare pair of lacquer cabinets shows the refinement and artistry of Chinese lacquer work at the turn of the 18th century.
-The cabinets are intricately decorated with incised linework and polychrome and gilt; they are in fine condition throughout and retain their original brassware, including the ruyi-shaped lockplates, strap hinges, and loop hasps.
+This rare pair of lacquer cabinets exemplifies the refinement and artistry of Chinese lacquer work at the turn of the 18th century.
+Each cabinet is intricately decorated with incised linework enriched with polychrome pigments and gilding.
+They survive in fine condition throughout, retaining their original brass fittings, including ruyi-shaped lockplates, strap hinges, and loop hasps.

 Painterly Decoration and Symbolism

-The cabinets are decorated with sprays of flowering peach branches, leaves, and boldly coloured parrots perched amidst the foliage.
-These motifs are outlined and then filled with pigments and touches of gold, depictions which are emblematic of themes in Chinese culture; peaches symbolise longevity and immortality, while parrots represent eloquence and refinement.
+The doors are adorned with sprays of flowering peach branches and brightly coloured parrots perched amidst the foliage.
+Outlined and filled with pigments and touches of gold, these motifs carry auspicious meanings in Chinese culture: peaches symbolise longevity and immortality, while parrots suggest eloquence and refinement.

 A Rare and Refined Interior

-Opening the double doors reveals a rare and highly refined interior configuration, indicating the cabinets’ dual function as both practical storage and decorative objects.
-Each contains an upper compartment with a single shelf, and below this, a pair of central interior doors decorated with red and green dragons, that were associated with imperial power.
+Opening the double doors reveals an unusually sophisticated interior arrangement, underscoring the cabinets’ dual function as practical storage and decorative showpieces.
+Each contains an upper compartment with a single shelf, and beneath, a pair of smaller interior doors painted with red and green dragons—emblems of imperial power.

 Rarity and Historical Significance